open-telemetry/opentelemetry-js/doc/upgrade-to-2.x.md

     return { attributes };
   }

   // 5.
-Other than the change in function name return type, this is unchanged
+Other than the change in function name and return type, this method is
-  //    from the `_getAttributes` above.
+  //    unchanged from the `_getAttributes` above.
   private async _gatherData(): Promise<DetectedResourceAttributes> {
     try {
       const data = await this._someAsyncFunctionToGatherData();